abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

     * set up :config:option:`$cfg['Servers'][$i]['pmadb']` and the phpMyAdmin configuration storage
     * enter the table name in :config:option:`$cfg['Servers'][$i]['bookmarktable']`

+    This feature can be disabled by setting the configuration to ``false``.

 .. _relation:
 .. config:option:: $cfg['Servers'][$i]['relation']

-    :type: string
+    :type: string or false
     :default: ``''``

-    Since release 2.2.4 you can describe, in a special 'relation' table, which column is a key in another table (a foreign key). phpMyAdmin currently uses this to
+    Since release 2.2.4 you can describe, in a special 'relation' table, which column is a key in another table (a foreign key). phpMyAdmin currently uses this to:

     * make clickable, when you browse the master table, the data values that point to the foreign table;